benrowe/laravel-config/README.md

 $ composer.phar install
 ```

 This will provide access to the component via PSR-4.
-To configure the package as a laravel service, the service provider must be registered.
+To configure the package as a laravel service, the service provider must be registered with the provided ServiceProvider.

+*

 [1]: http://getcomposer.org/
 [2]: https://laravel.com/docs/master/providers